110 Timber Lane

 Ackworth, IA 50001

 Scott was born on February 7, 1959 to Lynn and Ellen Ourth.
-He attended school in Chattanooga, Tennessee and spent his childhood summers with his grandparents on their Mississippi River farm and in the coal fields of central Illinois.
+He attended school in Chattanooga, Tennessee and spent his childhood summers with his grandparents on their Mississippi River farm.
 Scott returned to his Iowa roots as a freshman at Graceland College in Lamoni, Iowa.
-Scott framed houses and worked as a lifeguard to pay his way through school.
+He framed houses and worked as a lifeguard to pay his way through school.

 Scott later returned to Iowa to work as an advisor to several elected officials in a number of capacities.
 A long-time advocate for persons with disabilities, Scott has worked to expand and improve supports and services for persons living with disabilities.
 Ourth also spent two years as assistant secretary of state for operations for the State of Iowa.
 His primary responsibility was to foster partnerships with county officials throughout Iowa, making certain all 1,788 federal polling places were accessible to persons with disabilities.